google/s2geometry/src/python/README.md

 ### Binding File Organization

-Use the following sections to organize functions within the bindings files and tests:
+Use the following sections to organize functions within the bindings files and tests.
+Secondarily, follow the order in which functions are declared in the C++ headers.

 1. **Constructors** - Default constructors and constructors with parameters
 2. **Factory methods** - Static factory methods (e.g., `from_degrees`, `from_radians`, `zero`, `invalid`)